The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Essential self-adjointness of the Dirac Hamiltonian

 This is strictly positive at $r=r_0$ for all $\theta\in (0,\pi/2)$, as $\Delta>0$ inside the Cauchy horizon.

 \end{proof}

-In \cite{Finster_2016}, the time coordinate $\tau'$ is chosen along the integral curves of the Killing vector field $K$, such that $K=\partial_\tau'$, then ``spatial'' coordinates are chosen on constant $\tau'$ hypersurfaces.
-We relate this coordinate system $(\tau',r,\theta,\phi',\xi')$ to the Eddington--Finkelstein-type coordinates $(\tau,r,\theta,\phi,\xi)$ by the coordinate transformation
+In the Kerr geometry \cite{Finster_2016}, the time coordinate $\tau'$ is chosen along the integral curves of the Killing vector field $K$, i.e. $K=\partial_{\tau'}$, then ``spatial'' coordinates are chosen on constant $\tau'$ hypersurfaces.
+Analogously, in the 5D Myers-Perry geometry we may relate the coordinate system $(\tau',r,\theta,\phi',\xi')$ to the Eddington--Finkelstein-type coordinates $(\tau,r,\theta,\phi,\xi)$ by the coordinate transformation

-The induced metric on constant $\tau'$ hypersurfaces is the same as that on constant $\tau$ hypersurfaces, for we have $d\tau'=d\tau=0$, which results in $d\phi=d\phi'$ and $d\xi=d\xi'$.
+The induced metric on constant $\tau'$ hypersurfaces is the same as that on constant $\tau$ hypersurfaces, since we have $d\tau'=d\tau=0$, which results in $d\phi=d\phi'$ and $d\xi=d\xi'$.
 Furthermore, $\tau'$ is a proper time function just as the original time function $\tau$, as can be seen by the following consideration.
 The gradient

 satisfies